poult-lab/daily-word/english_words_ learning.md

 [v] The children were drilled to leave the classroom quickly when the fire bell rang.

 "to teach sb to do sth by making them repeat it a lot of times"

+14.maturity [məˈtʃʊrəti]

+[noun] Such financial products are common in the financial industry and that there was no significant difference in financial terms between offering interest **upfront or at maturity**.

+"the time when money you have invested is ready to be paid"